jtleek/rpackages/README.md

 1. These design requirements are subject to update and may not reflect Leek group software created before 9/18/2013 (or ever really, remember the perfect is the enemy of the very good).
+2. Except for utility functions, more on this later.
+3. Ask me about the time they named one of my packages "succs"
-2. With proper attribution, of course.
+4. With proper attribution, of course.